digitalhurricane-io/dh-wp-custom-login/README.txt

 Also, auto insertion of <p> tags will be disabled if the page slug is 'login' or 'signup'.

+Not implemented yet, but form page for password reset email url will be /password-reset-email Not implemented yet, but form page for entering new password will be /reset-password

 minimal shortcodes / html needed to create custom login form